IBM-Bluemix-Docs/mobilefoundation/basic_authentication.md

 ### Access Tokens
 {: #acs_access_tokens}

-A MobileFirst access token is a digitally signed entity that describes the authorization permissions of a client.
+A {{site.data.keyword.mobilefoundation_short}} access token is a digitally signed entity that describes the authorization permissions of a client.
 After the client’s authorization request for a specific scope is granted, and the client is authenticated, the authorization server’s token endpoint sends the client an HTTP response that contains the requested access token.

 #### Structure of access token